Antonio Conte could help Dele Alli regain form at Tottenham, but Harry Kane still an issue, says Paul Merson

 Paul Merson says Dele Alli may benefit from Antonio Conte's arrival at Tottenham, but fears the Harry Kane issue won't go away.

-Antonio Conte is expected to finalise a deal to become Tottenham head coach following Nuno Espirito Santo's sacking.
+Antonio Conte has been confirmed as Tottenham's new head coach following Nuno Espirito Santo's sacking.

-Former Chelsea boss Conte, who Spurs targeted before appointing Nuno in the summer, has been offered an 18-month deal.
+Former Chelsea boss Conte, who Spurs targeted before appointing Nuno in the summer, has signed an 18-month deal.

 In his latest column, Merson analyses the circumstances that led to Nuno's departure, and what Conte's in-tray currently consists of.